 Did you know there are different types of worship?
 When most people think of worship, they probably think about singing songs, in a church.
 This can be a great, life-giving experience but it’s not the only time or way you can worship God.

-In some cases, the types of worship we’re used to aren’t compatible with our daily lives or don’t suit our personality.
+In some cases, the types of worship we’re used to aren’t compatible with our daily lives.
 Plus, in the busyness of life, daily worship can sometimes fall by the wayside.